carsonmcgorry/tco476/testing ph.md

 comparison.
 If you can’t tell, it might be a value in between two colors.
 8. Record the reading in the logbook.
 Remember to sign your initials.

-The ideal pH level is around 7.4, but should be kept inside the 7.0-7.8 range.
+The ideal pH level is around 7.4, but should be kept within the 7.0-7.8 range.